vbounyasit/MyDataFramework/README.md

 a certain common structure that you have to rewrite every time.
 The only thing that really needs your full attention is the transformation logic.
 Indeed, when you have figured out where you get your data from, and what to do with the result of your pipelines, the logic does not change much from one project to another.
-The only thing that needs all your attention is the actual data pipeline logic.
+The only thing that needs all your attention is the actual data pipeline.
 You want to write the most optimized and efficient transformation logic for your data.

 I have written this Framework for that very purpose.
 Apart from some configuration files creation and some parsing logic